All Episodes

 It's not just because what they're doing is the same crap that they've always done.

-And nobody ever discussed the the horrific record of Biden and Obama.
+And nobody ever discussed the horrific record of Biden and Obama.

-Because we can add to it, no, the Russia hoax, the the manipulation of the hostile actor Putin and the hostile regime of Russia all happened under Biden Obama's watch.
+I'm just going to have to, you know, I'm going to have to revisit and bring back up my list because we can add to it the Russia hoax, the manipulation of the hostile actor Putin and the hostile regime of Russia all happened under Biden Obama's watch.

 The abuse of power happened under their watch.